Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Contact us »

-Bri Lee is an author, writer, speaker, and editor based in Brisbane.
+Bri Lee is an author, freelance writer, and speaker based in Sydney.

-Bri graduated from the University of Queensland with a Bachelor of Law (Hons) and Arts (Mandarin) degree in 2014, and entered vocational law in 2017.
-Her first book, a memoir called Eggshell Skull, has been published by Allen & Unwin in 2018.
-Eggshell Skull explores sexism in the legal industry and justice system, and tells the story of how many barriers that women — including Bri herself — face when trying to access justice.
+Her first book, a memoir called Eggshell Skull, was published by Allen & Unwin in June 2018.
+It explores sexism in the legal industry and justice system, and tells the story of how many barriers women—including Bri herself—face when trying to access justice.
+The book won several awards including the Biography of the Year at the Australian Book Industry Awards.
+It also received several other listings, including being longlisted for The Stella Prize.

 Brisbane.
 I lived in the same house for the first twenty years of my life!